 Establish Your Brand's Tone

 It's important that you communicate with your customers in a way that they find interesting and helps foster a relationship between you and your customers.
 Not sure where to get started?
-Head to our article on How to Identify the Audience for Your Ecommerce Store for a deep dive into building a voice for your brand.
+Head to our article on Guide to Building a Brand Voice for a deep dive into building a voice for your brand.

 Target Your Communication